MiuLab/Taiwan-LLM/README.md

 # Use Cases

-Llama-3-Taiwan-70B can be applied to a wide variety of NLP tasks in Traditional Chinese and English, including:
+Llama-3-Taiwan-70B can be applied to a wide variety of NLP tasks in Traditional Mandarin and English, including:

 <details>
 <summary>1. 多輪對話</summary>